greenbrian/hc-vault-testing/README.md

 ### Overview

 The below are end to end steps on using AppRole for managing your secret introduction.
-This is not
+This process is flexible and open to various interpretations based on environment constraints, and various tools used.

 1. Enable AppRole on Vault
 2. Write secrets